osicat10/Square-Party/README.md

 # Square-Party
-My first nice computer game made with unity.

-Hope you enjoy it :D
+Simple game made in Unity, currently I am working on multiplayer.
+Right now you can only try singleplayer.